If you are just joining me and have not read the first part, please read through Part 1 to gain a more complete picture of what is being discussed.

 Only 4 top products are mentioned below.
 These are the ones with which I am most familar.

 *1 – One of the products that I have used for many years is Premier Horticulture’s Pro-Mix®BX.
 I buy it in the 3.8 Cubic compressed bale.
-(INSERTED 2012 – I WILL NO LONG USE THIS – BECAUSE OF THE WETTING AGENTs IT CONTAINS.)
+(INSERTED 2012 – I NO LONGER USE THIS – BECAUSE OF THE WETTING AGENTS IT CONTAINS.)

 It doubles for grow mix and potting soil.
 It is basically a general purpose peat-based growing medium with vermiculite, perlite, and limestone.
-(See components here.)
 It also contains Mycorise®Pro which I wish were optional but it’s not.
-I don’t need a growth enhancer to start seed and when I transplant, my organic soil is filled with everything a plant could need without any help from the grow mix.
+I don’t need a growth enhancer to start seed (the seed has it all).
+And when I transplant, my organic soil is filled with everything a plant could need without any help from the mix.